codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 ### 8. Accept that you will get hacked

 If you have something worth stealing, someone will try to steal it.

 You may think that if someone stole your source code and dumped your databases, it's game over, but that is not necessarily true.
-Even if your production database credentials are stolen but the customers' secrets inside it are properly one-way hashed there is nothing that the attacker can do with that stolen data (with the current level of technology).
+For example if your production database is dumped but the customers' secrets inside it are properly one-way hashed then the damage is vastly reduced.
-The only thing your company loses then is it's credibility.
+The only thing your company looses then is its credibility.

-You have to know your threat model to incorporate accurate security measures.